 For the dedication ceremony, a special train from Carlisle carried dignitaries to Mt.
 Holly; then-Governor James A. Beaver; Secretary of the Commonwealth Charles W. Stone; the president of Dickinson College, and members of the Harrisburg press.
 In 2004, the library received another distinction when it was added to the National Register of Historic Places, preserving forever its unique contribution to history.

 More than a century after it was first built, the library continues to serve Mt.
-Holly and the surrounding area.
+Holly Springs and the surrounding area.